Napmint History, Family Crest & Coats of Arms

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Napmint has been recorded under many different variations, including Knapp, Knappe, Knap, Knapper, Knapp, Knapman, Knappen, Kneppe, Knape, Knappen, Cnape, Cnappe and many more.

 Early Notables of the Napmint family (pre 1700)

 Notables of this surname at this time include: William Knapp, (1698-1768), an English musical composer from Wareham, Dorset; Mary Knep (Knepp, Nepp, Knip, or Knipp) (died 1681), an English actress, one of the first generation of female performers to appear on the...
-Another 42 words (3 lines of text) are included under the topic Early Napmint Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Napmint family to Ireland

 Some of the Napmint family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.